Mwaisaks/EventTicketingPlatform/README.md

 * Sign up page
 * Venue as it's own entity?
 * Start and end date to be repetitive, open at __ and close at __
+* Adjust docker-compose.yml and application.properties to prod standards